 Read the ESC Cardiovascular Round Table paper published on Electronic Health Records

-Dedicated sessions and e-Cardiology tracks at ESC congresses facilitate information sharing on eHealthESC Congress 365
+Dedicated sessions and e-Cardiology tracks at ESC congresses facilitate information sharing on Digital Health on ESC Congress 365

-In addition to advising and guiding on eHealth matters, the ESC develops eHealth tools to support the delivery of best practice and ongoing medical education to its members and is directly involved in eHealth projects.
+In addition to advising and guiding on eHealth matters, the ESC develops Digital Health tools to support the delivery of best practice and ongoing medical education to its members and is directly involved in Digital Health projects.

 The European Union has an e-Health action plan for 2012-2020, which aims “to unlock the promise of e-health to increase efficiency, improve quality of life, and unlock innovation in health markets”.
-It has identified several barriers to widespread adoption of e-Health, including: limited awareness of, and confidence in, e-health solutions; lack of interoperability; limited large scale evidence of cost-effectiveness; lack of legal clarity and transparency on data utilization; lack of reimbursement; and regional variation in access.
+It has identified several barriers to widespread adoption of e-Health, including: limited awareness of, and confidence in, e-health solutions; lack of interoperability; limited large scale evidence of cost-effectiveness; lack of legal clarity and transparency on data utilisation; lack of reimbursement; and regional variation in access.

-Access short videos from leading experts in the eHealth sector
+Watch short videos from leading experts on Digital Health

-What is eHealth and why is it relevant in cardiolgy today
+What is Digital Health and why is it relevant in cardiolgy today?

-© 2017 European Society of Cardiology.
+© 2018 European Society of Cardiology.
 All rights reserved